pat-ladon/aicontrol/batch.md

 spec:
   # Run every 5 minutes
   schedule: "*/5 * * * *"
+  # Prevents jobs from running concurrently if one takes longer than 5 minutes
+  concurrencyPolicy: Forbid
+  # Keeps the last successful and failed jobs for debugging
+  successfulJobsHistoryLimit: 1
+  failedJobsHistoryLimit: 1
   jobTemplate:
     spec:
       template:
         spec:
           # IMPORTANT: You may need to specify a serviceAccountName that has permissions
-          # to read logs and write to BigQuery.
+          # to read logs (roles/logging.viewer) and write to BigQuery (roles/bigquery.dataEditor).
           # serviceAccountName: your-gke-service-account
           containers:
           - name: log-etl-container